tpmp-inra/ipso_phen/docs/installation.md

     - **mkdocs**: conda install -c conda-forge mkdocs
     - **mkdocs-material**: conda install -c conda-forge mkdocs-material
     - **unidecode**: conda install -c anaconda unidecode

+## PlantCV

+!!! warning
+    At the moment of writing this documentation I could not install PlantCV with pip, only the conda method worked.

+If you want to use PlantCV you will have to install it.
+If PlantCV is installed all available PlnatCV tools will be loaded when the program starts.
+Please go to their documentation page fond here: [https://plantcv.readthedocs.io/en/stable/](https://plantcv.readthedocs.io/en/stable/)